How to Choose the Best Dog Food

 Whilst bespoke, delivered-to-your-door dog foods are definitely pricier options than those foods found in pet shops or supermarkets, they do offer a menu tailored specifically to your dog with a range of mouthwatering human-grade recipes.

-Tailored dog foods are fantastic options if your dog suffers from ailments, allergies or is a particularly picky eater as all this information is utilised by the company to create your customised food.
+Fantastic options if your dog suffers from ailments, allergies or is a particularly picky eater, all their specific information is utilised by the company to create your customised food.

-If you are concerned with fridge and freezer storage space for fresh, tailored foods, there are air-dried foods like Pure which offer bespoke dog foods.
+If you are concerned with fridge and freezer storage space for fresh foods, there are air-dried foods like Pure or dry kibble like tails.com which offer bespoke dog foods.

 Raw Dog Food